SyedAdnan95/SyedAdnan95/README.md

 ## 🏆 A little about my journey so far:

-12× Paper Presentation Winner across state and National events.
+12× Paper Presentation Winner across State and National events.

 Built an AI-based disaster prediction model to improve early warning systems.